California Proposes Payroll Tax to Fund Long Term Care Benefit

 A LIFE INSURANCE OR LONG-TERM CARE PRODUCT THAT FITS YOUR NEEDS AND BUDGET

-At BuddyIns, we recommend obtaining meaningful coverage.
+At BuddyIns, we recommend obtaining meaningful coverage rather than just enough to possibly qualify for a state exemption.
 What does that mean for you?
 Meaningful coverage provides the insurance benefits that may best cover the risks you believe will impact you.
 The cost is affordable, and it is a plan that you can financially manage over your lifetime.
 The most popular solutions in Washington came from not only affordable LTCi-focused coverage but also life insurance coverage with LTC riders.
 Younger clients who did not have their life insurance plans used the WA payroll tax as an opportunity to protect their families with affordable hybrid policies.

-The ideal candidate to purchase long-term care insurance or life insurance is someone who would have pursued coverage regardless of the tax.
-They may now decide to buy sooner than they would have because of the new government program and the ability to opt out or supplement the limited state benefits.
+The ideal candidate to purchase long-term care insurance or life insurance is someone who would have pursued coverage regardless of the any payroll tax.
+They may now decide to buy sooner than they would have because of proposed government programs and the ability to opt-out or supplement the state benefits.

-Higher earners with more income and assets to protect may see the best value from purchasing a private plan that may also provide the benefit of being exempt from the payroll tax.
-If the payroll tax is a percentage of all wages, like in WA, a higher earner could pay more into the payroll tax than they could get in benefits.
+Higher earners with more income and assets to protect may see the best value from purchasing a private plan.
+If a proposed payroll tax is a percentage of all wages, like in WA, a higher earner could pay more into the payroll tax than they could get in benefits.

 For example, a 40-year-old employee is making $200,000 per year and expects her wages to grow 3% per year.
 If she retires at age 65, she will have put in a projected $42,293 over 25 years.
 If the lifetime maximum is similar to the Washington State benefit, it will be around $36,500 with nominal increases.

-As the specifics of the California payroll tax to fund a minimum long-term care benefit becomes clearer, your private long-term care insurance policy may provide the coverage you need to satisfy the payroll exemption requirements.
-Reach out to a long-term care specialist to begin the planning process.
+However, one should never purchase a long term care insurance policy solely for the purpose of opting out of a proposed payroll tax.
+Reach out to a long-term care specialist if you would like to begin the planning process.
 Even if you are not ready to purchase yet, understanding your options and meeting with an LTCi specialist will allow you to act more quickly later.

 >>Learn About Other States Considering a Long Term Care Payroll Tax